Dear Product Manager

-A Weekly Advice Column On Product Management
+An Advice Column On Product Management

-Dear Product Manager is a weekly advice column covering the struggles and challenges of software product management.
+Dear Product Manager is a periodic advice column covering the struggles and challenges of software product management.
 It is written by Jacques Murphy, the author of this website, the Product Management Challenges newsletter.
 While the extensive newsletter content of over 118 articles is available to paying subscribers, the Dear Product Manager advice column is free and available to all.

 Keep sending in those requests for advice!
 And don’t forget to participate in the live poll below.